 Figure out what hours you and your staff can be online

-Whatever hours you decide on, make sure you communicate it clearly.
-Just remember: online shoppers don’t necessarily browse during retail store opening hours, so you should aim to be online in the mornings and evenings if that’s possible for you.
-If you miss a chat (it happens!), just make sure you follow up with the customer next time you’re online so they feel heard and get the help they need.
+Whatever hours you decide on, make sure you communicate it.
+Just remember: online shoppers don't necessarily browse during retail store opening hours, so you should aim to be online in the mornings and evenings if possible.
+If you miss a chat (it happens!), follow up with the customer next time you're online so they feel heard and get the help they need.

 Create templated replies

 Templated replies are prewritten replies to commonly asked questions.
-They’re great tools because they act as a jumping-off point for you and your team.
-They’re also a huge timesaver when you have multiple chats coming in at once.
-Take a look at your frequently asked questions that can’t be answered on an FAQ page.
-This could be things like “Why hasn’t my order shipped yet?” or “When will you get more of this item in stock?”
+They're great tools because they are a jumping-off point for you and your team.
+They're also a huge timesaver when multiple chats come in at once.
+Look at your frequently asked questions that can't be answered on an FAQ page.
+This could be things like “Why hasn't my order shipped yet?” or “When will you get more of this item in stock?”

-How to measure success and see if it’s really working
+How to measure success and see if it's working

 Figure out what your customers respond to

 Chances are, some of your live chat conversations will culminate in a sale, while others won't.
 And while that could be entirely dependent on elements outside your control, you can look at what language, tone, response time, and recommendations have gotten a customer to convert.